 1. Valuation: What is GLBS worth today?
 Is the stock undervalued, even when its growth outlook is factored into its intrinsic value?
 The intrinsic value infographic in our free research report helps visualize whether GLBS is currently mispriced by the market.

-- Past Track Record: Has GLBS been consistently performing well irrespective of the ups and downs in the market?
-Go into more detail in the past performance analysis and take a look at the free visual representations of GLBS’s historicals for more clarity.
+2. Historical Performance: What has GLBS’s returns been like over the past?
+Go into more detail in the past track record analysis and take a look at the free visual representations of our analysis for more clarity.

 To help readers see pass the short term volatility of the financial market, we aim to bring you a long-term focused research analysis purely driven by fundamental data.
 Note that our analysis does not factor in the latest price sensitive company announcements.